menu

 Overview

 El Paso is a very small city located in the state of Illinois.
 With a population of 2,727 people and just one neighborhood, El Paso is the 504th largest community in Illinois.
-El Paso has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in El Paso was built prior to World War II, making it one of the older and more historic cities in the country.

 Occupations and Workforce